Chapter 8. Collections and Enumerators

 The key to understanding the iterator is

-keeps a pointer to the collection, called m_pcollection
+understanding how CComEnumOnSTL uses it.
+CComEnumOnSTL keeps a pointer to the collection, called m_pcollection, and an iterator, called m_iter,

 possible prime numbers to cache the next prime number and the